-Melbourne is home to some marvellous arcades, all of which are in the CBD.
-Here are the best arcades that you need to visit while in Melbourne, all of which are walking distance apart.
+Melbourne is home to some marvellous arcades – including the oldest one in Australia – all of which are in the CBD.
+Here are the best arcades that you need to visit while in Melbourne, and they are all walking distance apart.

 Built in 1870, The Royal Arcade is not only Melbourne’s most popular arcade, but also the oldest in Australia.
 Part of the Victorian Heritage Registrar, The Royal Arcade is a marvel to walk through, with its checkered tiles and glass ceiling.

-At the Little Collins end, there are two giant carvings of the mythical figures of Gog & Magog: biblical figures that were said to be allies of Satan.
+At the Little Collins end, there are two giant carvings of the mythical figures, Gog & Magog: biblical figures that were said to be allies of Satan.
 They stand flanking a large clock that was designed by Thomas Gaunt, once ‘the only watch maker of the Australian colony.’

 Originally the south of the arcade ended with a Turkish bath, but in 1902 it was removed and the Little Collins entrance was opened.